 Karalyn MacWilliam, Vancouver Personal Injury Lawyer

 Karalyn is a member of the Klein Lawyers personal injury practice, advocating on behalf of plaintiffs who have been injured in motor vehicle and other accidents.
 With a wealth of trial experience in both Provincial and Supreme Court, she is passionate about helping plaintiffs achieve fair compensation for their injuries.
+A firm believer in the value of the negotiation process, her practice is to make full efforts at resolving cases while running every case on the assumption that it will eventually proceed to trial.
+Her strong work ethic and competitive spirit have earned her success in both arenas.

 As each individual is unique, Karalyn works hard to ensure a full understanding of how injuries have affected each of her clients’ lives, and is committed to presenting the full picture on their behalf.